rerodrigues/terminet/readme.md

 - *push* : asks for your personal data and then sends your order
 - *help* : shows this list

-Check the [demo page](http://www.renatorodrigues.ninja/terminet) for a working demo.
+## Demo:
+To see TermiNET in action check the [demo page](http://www.renatorodrigues.ninja/terminet).

 ## License:
 Use it as you wish.
 I would greatly appreciate if you keep the credits though.